nathancaracho/LonelyMountain/README.md

 ```

 ## How to use template (WIP)
-> The template not on nuget yet.
+> The template is not on nuget yet.
 Install consumer .net template
 ```bash
 dotnet new --install LonelyMountain.Consumer